 The Status of Cannabis Legalization in Alabama

-Patients will be allowed to have a medical cannabis certification for up to 12 months when it will need to be renewed if it is still needed.
-The 9% tax revenue from medical cannabis sales will go towards regulating the medical marijuana program, and any excess revenue will go towards the state’s general fund and a new Medical Cannabis Research Fund.
+The 9% tax revenue from Alabama’s medical cannabis industry will go towards regulating the medical marijuana program, and any excess revenue will go towards the state’s general fund and a new Medical Cannabis Research Fund.

 In addition, Birmingham Mayor Randall L. Woodfin issued a blanket pardon for more than 15,000 closed marijuana convictions dating between 1990 to 2020.